OVERVIEW

 ABBV-453 is an investigational drug under clinical development.
 Safety and efficacy have not been established.

-ABBV-453 is an oral B-cell lymphoma 2 (BCL-2) inhibitor being investigated in relapsed or refractory (R/R) multiple myeloma (MM).
+ABBV-453 is an oral B-cell lymphoma 2 (BCL-2) inhibitor being investigated in relapsed or refractory (R/R) multiple myeloma (MM) and chronic lymphocytic leukemia (CLL)/small lymphocytic lymphoma (SLL).

 PROPOSED MECHANISM OF ACTION

-B-cell lymphoma 2 (BCL-2) is an anti-apoptotic, pro-survival member of the BCL-2 family of proteins that function to regulate the intrinsic pathway of apoptosis, or programmed cell death, and help maintain cellular homeostasis.1,2 BCL-2 is a pro-survival oncoprotein which can be overexpressed as a result of cancer-specific mutations or gene amplifications.3
+BCL-2 is an anti-apoptotic, pro-survival member of the BCL-2 family of proteins that function to regulate the intrinsic pathway of apoptosis, or programmed cell death, and help maintain cellular homeostasis.1,2 BCL-2 is a pro-survival oncoprotein that can be overexpressed as a result of cancer-specific mutations or gene amplifications.3

 DEVELOPMENT

-ABBV-453 is being investigated in a Phase 1 trial for the treatment of R/R MM.
+ABBV-453 is being investigated in Phase 1 trials for the treatment of R/R MM and CLL/SLL.

 CLINICAL TRIALS